tomaspavlin/rymovac-mcp/examples/langgraph/README.md

 # In sample-project/ run:
 # Run langgraph studio (in langsmith) for develpment, generates some api (langgraph server?)
 langgraph dev
+# TODO: learn how to run with IDE debugger
 ```